bingoohuang/eql/README.md

 ]]>
 </select>
 ```
-Wooh, for a simple sql of only three lines, we need add a CDATA block to use **>** (I alwasy forget how to write CDATA, and every time I have to lookup XML CDATA reference).
+Wooh, for a simple sql of only three lines, we need add a CDATA block to use **>** (I always forget how to write CDATA, and every time I have to lookup XML CDATA reference).
 It's so bad.
 And also the **select** is redundant because the SQL itself is telling us it is a SELECT SQL and not some others.

 + excuse 2: